Use the Standard Syntax for More Advanced Searches

 tag_view:: any

-Use the first syntax to find documents tagged with the specified tag of <tag_name>.
-Use the second syntax to find any tagged documents in a view of Project Data.
+Use the first syntax above to find documents tagged with the specified <tag_name>; use the second syntax to find any tagged documents in a view of Project Data.
+Tag view names are not case-sensitive, and you can use a wildcard to specify a Tag view name.

 Examples: